 IP TAKE: Rumphius is a small foundation, making only a couple of grants a year at this point, but is looking to build its resources with donations.
 It’s also notably accessible.
 The family makes grant decisions in the winter, with deadlines at the beginning of the year.

 PROFILE: Mike Schuller passed away in 2013 after a long battle with cancer, and he and wife Candace Schuller launched the Rumphius Foundation to continue his lifelong dedication to community, the environment, and education.
-Schuller was a numbers guy by profession, formally head of a bank in New Hampshire, and then serving as CFO for two schools, one in Delaware and the other in Massachusetts.
+Schuller formally head of a bank in New Hampshire, and then served as CFO for two schools, one in Delaware and the other in Massachusetts.
+The foundation seeks to make the "world a little more beautiful; to sow little seeds of hope and joy that will strengthen community and protect the environment, in small but meaningful ways."

 The foundation’s first two grants went to projects that merge these themes.
 The first went to the Telling Room, an education program in Portland, Maine that serves the city’s immigrant and refugee community, teaching them literacy and sustainable urban farming skills.
 The second went to Schuller’s former school, St. Andrew’s, to expand an organic garden managed by students.
 This was one of the last green projects Mike Schuller worked on, so the grant went to finishing the job by expanding the garden with a tunnel “hoop house” that will extend the growing season and get more kids involved.